William P. Yarborough

 Lieutenant General William Pelham Yarborough (May 12, 1912 – December 6, 2005) was a senior United States Army officer.
-Yarborough designed the U.S. Army's parachutist badge, paratrooper or 'jump' boots, and the airborne jump uniform.
+Yarborough designed the U.S. Army's parachutist badge, paratrooper or 'jump' boots, and the M42 airborne jump uniform.
 He is known as the "Father of the Modern Green Berets."
 He was descended from the Yorkshire House of Yarborough.
-Yarborough was a distant cousin to such British noble figures as the Baron Deramore, Lord Alvingham, the Duke of Buccleugh and the Marquess of Bath.
+Yarborough was a distant cousin to such British noble figures as the Baron Deramore, Lord Alvingham, the Duke of Buccleuch and the Marquess of Bath.

 Early life

-William Pelham Yarborough was born May 12, 1912 in Seattle, Washington.
+William Pelham Yarborough was born May 12, 1912, in Seattle, Washington.
 He is the son of Colonel Leroy W. and Addessia Yarborough.
 He attended high school at San Rafael Military Academy in California and later at Columbus, Georgia.
 In 1931, Yarborough enlisted in the United States Army, obtaining an appointment to the U.S. Military Academy a year later in 1932.
 At his graduation from West Point in June 1936 Yarborough was sworn in as a second lieutenant by General of the Armies John Joseph Pershing.
 He was assigned to the 57th Infantry Regiment, Philippine Scouts at Fort McKinley, Luzon where he remained until February 1940, when he was transferred to the 29th Infantry Regiment at Fort Benning, Georgia.
 He volunteered for the airborne forces and joined the newly formed 501st Parachute Battalion in late 1940 and was given command of Company "C".
 Later, as Test Officer for the Provisional Parachute Group in 1941, he designed the paratrooper's boot, the paratrooper's uniform, the parachutist badge and airborne background trimming, and a number of aerial delivery containers for which he received U. S. patents.

-Examples of the first parachutist badgeand first airborne background trimmingdesigned for the 501st Parachute Battalion,both created by William P. Yarborough.